peterschmidtdk/peterschmidtdk/README.md

 ### Disclaimer
 All my scripts are provided **as-is**, without warranty.
 - **Always test in a non-production (lab) tenant first**
-- Review and understand the code before running it
-- Start with a small pilot CSV and validate results
+- Review and understand the code before running it and always start with a small and validate results
-- Do **not** run in production until you are confident in the behavior and impact

 #### Stats
 [![My Awesome Stats](https://awesome-github-stats.azurewebsites.net/user-stats/peterschmidtdk?cardType=github&theme=github-dark&fontFamily=&preferLogin=false)](https://git.io/awesome-stats-card)